Kingscliff, New South Wales: Sport and recreation

 A number of well-known sporting teams represent the local area, including the Cudgen Hornets, the local rugby league club, who play their home games at Ned Byrne Field.
 In September 2009, Kingscliff hosted a stage of the World Rally Championship.

 Kingscliff Wolves Soccer Club was founded in 1968.
 The club's home ground is the Walter Peate Oval.
 The club competes in the Gold Coast Premier League, where it has been one of the leading sides for the past few decades.

 There are many bike paths for local cyclists through the parks along Kingscliff's beaches.
-The neighboring locality of Salt, part of the small town of Casuarina, is accessible via a bike path.
+The neighbouring locality of Salt, part of the small town of Casuarina, is accessible via a bike path.